sriram1188/Surprise-Housing/README.md

 ## Table of Contents
-General Info
+- General Info
-Technologies Used
+- Technologies Used
-Conclusions
+- Conclusions
-Acknowledgements

 ## General Information
-Clean the data
+- Clean the data
-Perform EDA
+- Perform EDA
-Prepare the data for modeling
+- Prepare the data for modeling
-Find the best option between Ridge and Lasso
+- Find the best option between Ridge and Lasso

 ## Conclusions
 Lasso is better than Ridge for this model

 ## Technologies Used
-Pandas
+- Pandas
-NumPy
+- NumPy
-MatPlotLib
+- MatPlotLib
-Seaborn
+- Seaborn
-SKlearn
+- SKlearn
-StatsModel
+- StatsModel

 Contact
 Created by [@sriram1188-Sriram] - feel free to contact me!